Planned community: Modern planned cities

 The era of the modern planned city began in 1962–1964 with the creation of Reston, Virginia, followed a year later by Coral Springs, Florida, and Columbia, Maryland.
-In more recent years, New Urbanism has set the stage for new cities, with places like Seaside, Florida, and Disney's new town of Celebration, Florida.
+In more recent years, New Urbanism has set the stage for new cities, with places like Seaside, Florida, and Celebration, Florida, developed by The Walt Disney Company.

 In the United States, suburban growth in the Sunbelt states has coincided with the popularity of Master Planned Communities within established suburbs.
-Texas was at the forefront of this trend.
-Las Colinas, established in 1973, was one of the first such examples and is still growing.
+In 1970, Jonathan, Minnesota became the first new town in the United States to receive a guarantee of financial assistance from federal government as part of Title IV of the Housing and Urban Development act of 1968; this community folded in 1979, though remnants of the planned community are still visible today.
+Las Colinas, established in 1973, was another early example and is still growing.
 Las Colinas is a 12000 acre master planned community within the Dallas-area city of Irving.
 In 2006, residents approved changes to deed restrictions to allow greater density of urban mixed-use and residential construction.
 Also in the 1970s, just north of the existing town of Spring, Texas (north of Houston), oil and gas industry executive George P. Mitchell developed The Woodlands, a major residential and commercial master planned community which is now considered one of the premier residential and business destinations in the Houston area.
 The Woodlands is still experiencing huge growth to this day.
 In the 1990s, Cinco Ranch was first developed just south of the existing town of Katy, one of the western suburbs of Houston, and has contributed to the explosive recent growth of Houston's suburban west side.